How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 You don’t need to rebuild the form.
 You don’t need a separate payment page, an e-commerce store, or a website to sell from.
 You need one thing: a product field.

 Add a product field to any form and it becomes an online payment form.
 Stripe connects in minutes.
 Customers submit the form and pay in the same step.
-This guide explains how the four product field types work, shows ready-made templates, and covers how to start accepting payment online through any form you’ve already built — or a new one you build in minutes.
+This article explains how payment forms work, when they beat payment links or stores, which product field fits each use case, and how to start accepting payment online through an existing form or a new one.

 What Is a Payment Form?